Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Gas masses, gas-to-dust ratios, and gas depletion times for the three brightest DSFGs in the overdense environment

-\citet{tacconi2020} give updated scaling relations that links M$_\star$, redshift and distance from the main sequence of star forming galaxies (from \citealt{speagle2014}) to molecular gas depletion timescale ($\tau_\textrm{dep}$) and thus molecular gas mass (M$_\textrm{mol}$).
-We use these relations to compute $\tau_\textrm{dep}$ and M$_\textrm{mol}$ (see Table\,\ref{Tab:properties_all}) and obtain $\tau_\textrm{dep}$= 206, 142, 161\,Myr and M$_\textrm{mol}$=1.4$\times$10$^{11}$, 4.7$\times$10$^{10}$, 2.4$\times$10$^{11}$\,M$_{\odot}$ for N2GN\_1\_13, HDF850.1 (delensed) and GN10, respectively.
-While this compares quite well to the results given in Table\,\ref{Tab:properties} for HDF850.1 and GN10 ($\sim$10\% level), M$_\textrm{mol}$ (and thus $\tau_\textrm{dep}$) is overestimated by a factor $\sim$4.3 for N2GN\_1\_13.
-If we were using higher J transitions to get the molecular mass for HDF850.1 and GN10, we would have obtained the same discrepancy (i.e. molecular gas mass of 3.1 and 5.4$\times$10$^{10}$M$_{\odot}$ using J$_{\rm up}$=5 rather than 12 and 25$\times$10$^{10}$ M$_{\odot}$).
+\citet{tacconi2020} give updated scaling relations that links M$_\star$, redshift and distance from the MS of star-forming galaxies (from \citealt{speagle2014}) to molecular gas depletion timescale ($\tau_\textrm{dep}$) and thus molecular gas mass (M$_\textrm{mol}$).
+We used these relations to compute $\tau_\textrm{dep}$ and M$_\textrm{mol}$ (see Table\,\ref{Tab:properties_all}) and obtain $\tau_\textrm{dep}$= 206, 142, 161\,Myr and M$_\textrm{mol}$=1.4$\times$10$^{11}$, 5.1$\times$10$^{10}$, 2.6$\times$10$^{11}$\,M$_{\odot}$ for N2GN\_1\_13, HDF850.1 (de-lensed) and GN10, respectively.
+While this compares quite well to the results given in Table\,\ref{Tab:properties} for HDF850.1 and GN10 ($\sim$5\% level), M$_\textrm{mol}$ (and thus $\tau_\textrm{dep}$) is overestimated by a factor of $\sim$4.5 for N2GN\_1\_13.
+If we used higher J transitions to get the molecular mass for HDF850.1 and GN10, we would have obtained the same discrepancy (i.e. molecular gas mass of 3.1 and 5.4$\times$10$^{10}$M$_{\odot}$ using J$_{\rm up}$=5 rather than 12 and 25$\times$10$^{10}$ M$_{\odot}$).
 This shows how these determinations have to be taken with caution.